We meet for our Sunday service at 10:45 am each week.

 You may still have questions you’d like the answer to before attending.
 We’ve attempted to answer many of them here, but if you have any further questions, or just want to tell us you’re coming so we can look out for you, please contact us at email@example.com

-There is a Crèche space with relayed sound from the service if you feel younger children are too restless and want to take them out.
-Someone will make sure you have access to toys etc.
+There is a Crèche space in the Lounge with a realy of the Livestream from the service if you feel younger children are too restless and want to take them out.
+We try and have someone from the church ready to welcome you and provide toys.

 You won't be put under any pressure to join the church or become a Christian, but you will hear the good news about Jesus Christ about living God's way as described in the Bible.